How Long Do Koi Fish Live?

 Most koi live 25–35 years in a healthy, well-filtered pond.

-What’s the oldest koi fish ever recorded?
+What's the longest a koi fish can realistically live?

 Do koi live longer than goldfish?